simonbharris/PersonalScheduleAnalytics/README.md

 # PersonalScheduleAnalytics

+Web application that allows a user to log and track how they spent their time.
+Will compile logged time and display analytics in charts and graphs for the user.
+This allows the user to be more cognitive of how they have spent their time in the past and work on improving their focus.

 _This will probably need to be updated to include working with a dotnet project, for instance, may need to do a dotnet restore along with npm install_

 ### Getting Started